vggitlab/esxi-Deploy_Ansible-Docker-PXE/README.md

 `sudo ansible-playbook deploy.yml -vvv`

-9. Wait for ansible palybook to be finished.
+9. Wait for ansible playbook to finish execution.

-10. Verify that 3 Docker container are up and running.
+10. Verify, that three Docker containers are UP and running.

 `sudo docker ps`